lexpostma/Rickies/Roadmap.md

 -   [ ] Improve accessibility.
 -   [ ] Fix contrast of scrollbar.
 -   [x] Add host signatures to The Bill of Rickies.
+-   [ ] Add Rickies filters for:
+    -   Keynote Rickies
+    -   Annual Rickies
+    -   Ungraded / Interactive
--   [ ] Replace some bitmap assets with vector version.
+-   [ ] Replace some bitmap assets with vector versions.
 -   [ ] Cache Airtable data as JSON files to increase performance.
 -   [x] Add Bill of Rickies reading theme song.
 -   [x] Add show/hide toggle for Bill of Rickies history slider.